MSLNZ/msl-equipment/docs/api/index.md

     if __name__ == "__main__":
         server = DMM(port=5555, socket_type="PAIR")
-        server.run_forever()
+        server.start()
     ```

 ### 4. Use an identity

 === "client.py"
     ```python
+    # The client must include its identity in every request message
-    # The server has an IP address of 192.168.1.100 and is running on port 5555
+    # The server has an IP address of 192.168.1.8 and is running on port 5555
     from msl.equipment import Connection, ZeroMQ

+    identity = b"let me in!"

     client: ZeroMQ
-    with Connection("ZMQ::192.168.1.100::5555").connect() as client:
+    with Connection("ZMQ::192.168.1.8::5555").connect() as client:
-        # The client identity b"let me in!" is sent with each request
+        # The client performs a successful authenticated query
-        _ = client.write_multipart([b"let me in!", b"*IDN?"])
+        _ = client.write_multipart([identity, b"*IDN?"])
         print(client.read())

+        # The client performs an unsuccessful authenticated query
+        _ = client.write_multipart([b"bad identity", b"*IDN?"])
+        print(client.read())  # Response is "PermissionError: ..."

+        # The client only wants to write a message to the equipment
+        client.write_multipart([identity, b"ignored", b"*RST"])
+        # But the client must still read a response for the REQ-REP protocol
+        _ = client.read()

+        # The client only wants to read a message from the equipment
+        # The server knows that an empty request is for a read only
+        client.write_multipart([identity, b""])
+        print(client.read())
     ```

 === "server.py"
     ```python
+    # The client must include its identity in every request message
+    # The server verifies the identity before processing the request
     from __future__ import annotations

     from msl.equipment import Connection, GPIB, ZeroMQServer
-    from msl.equipment.typing import ZMQMultiPart
+    from msl.equipment.typing import ZMQServerResponse

     class DMM(ZeroMQServer):
         """Allow for a digital multimeter to be available on the network."""